-- L. All autoclaves within the facility shall be maintained in accordance with the manufacturer's written directions.
-Records shall be maintained of all maintenance and repairs for the life of the equipment. - M. Chemical indicators for sterility shall be used with each cycle. - N. The facility shall validate compliance and efficacy of the sterilization policy through the quality review process.
-The sterization policy shall describe the mechanism used to determine the shelf life of sterilized packages.
+- K. All autoclaves within the facility shall be maintained in accordance with the manufacturer's written directions.
+Records shall be maintained of all maintenance and repairs for the life of the equipment. - L. Chemical indicators for sterility shall be used with each cycle - M. The facility shall validate compliance and efficacy of the sterilization policy through the quality review process.
+The sterilization policy shall describe the mechanism used to determine the shelf life of sterilized packages.
 The policy shall: - 1.
-Be consistent with published industry standards (AAMI and APIC). - 2.
-Stress that sterility is related to integrity of pack regardless of whether expiration dating or event-related expiration is utilized. - O. Event-related/Indefinite dating of sterile packs is acceptable.
+Be consistent with published industry standards (AAMI and APIC).

+- 2. Stress that sterility is related to integrity of pack regardless of whether expiration dating or event-related expiration is utilized. - N. Event-related dating of sterile packs is acceptable.

+ALLOWABLE SHELF LIFE

+Double-wrapped Muslin

-PACKAGING ALLOWABLE SHELF LIFE Double-wrapped Muslin, Paper or Polypropylene Days Use for rapid turn-around items only in well controlled environment, < 30 days Double-wrapped Muslin, Paper or Polypropylene Placed in a Plastic Dust Cover Then Heat Sealed or Bonded Indefinite Peel Pack (Paper, Plastic or Tyvek/Mylar) Indefinite Rigid Containers, Caskets, Etc. Per Manufacturer=s Instructions
+Use for rapid turn-around items only in well controlled environment, < 30 days

+Double-wrapped Muslin Placed in a Plastic Dust Cover Then Heat Sealed or Bonded Event related

+Paper or Polypropylene Peel Pack (Paper, Plastic or Tyvek/Mylar)

+Event related and/or per manufacturer's instructions

+Rigid Containers, Caskets, etc.

+Per manufacturer's instructions